aerospike/aerospike-prometheus-exporter/README.md

         gem install --no-document fpm
         ```

+####  Pre Requisites for a FIPS build

+To generate a FIPS compatible exporter, you need to have FIPS enabled OS and OpenSSL
+Aerospike Exporter internally using boringcrypto library

+NOTE: currently exporter with FIPS is only supported in OS=linux and OSARCH=amd64

 #### Steps

 Build the exporter go binary and package it into `rpm`, `deb` or `tar`.